ccamel/awesome-ccamel/README.md

 - [xo/dburl](https://github.com/xo/dburl) - Package dburl provides a standard, URL style mechanism for parsing and opening SQL database connection strings
 - [xorcare/golden](https://github.com/xorcare/golden) - Package golden testing with golden files in Go.
 A golden file is the expected output of test, stored as a separate file rather than as a string literal inside the test code.
 - [xuperchain/xuperchain](https://github.com/xuperchain/xuperchain) - A highly flexible blockchain architecture with great transaction performance.
-- [yohamta/dagu](https://github.com/yohamta/dagu) - A No-Code workflow scheduler that runs DAGs defined in a declarative YAML format
+- [yohamta/dagu](https://github.com/yohamta/dagu) - A just another Cron alternative with a Web UI, but with much more capabilities
 - [yunabe/lgo](https://github.com/yunabe/lgo) - Interactive Go programming with Jupyter
 - [yuval-k/oci-registry-p2p](https://github.com/yuval-k/oci-registry-p2p) - A IPFS backed storage implementation for docker/OCI registry.
 This Project brings together cloud-native and peer-to-peer by enabling you pull images directly from IPFS in way that's supported by existing container tooling.
 - [zalando/postgres-operator](https://github.com/zalando/postgres-operator) - Postgres operator creates and manages PostgreSQL clusters running in Kubernetes